amantaya/ResBaz24-Local-LLMs/README.md

 [![pages-build-deployment](https://github.com/amantaya/ResBaz24-Local-LLMs/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/amantaya/ResBaz24-Local-LLMs/actions/workflows/pages/pages-build-deployment)

-> [!Note] Ironically, some of the content in this workshop is
-> generated using large language models (i.e., GitHub CoPilot).
-Where
-> possible, I have tried to verify the information from an outside
-> source, that *hopefully* didn't get their information from a large
-> language model.
-All mistakes are my own.
+**Ironically, some of the content in this workshop is generated using large language models (i.e., GitHub CoPilot).
+Where possible, I have tried to verify the information from an outside source, *hopefully* they didn't get their information from a large language model.
+All mistakes are my own.**

 This workshop will introduce you to running large language models (LLMs) on your local machine.